-Whereas the Duke or Orleans (future king Louis-Philippe) bought the Pagode in order to link it to the forest he had just acquired, the castle fell into the hands of the merchants notoriously known as ‘La Bande Noire’ ‘the black pack’).
-The goods were sold, the château destroyed and the gardens divided.
+While the Duke of Orleans, future King Louis-Philippe, bought the Pagoda to join the forest he had just acquired, the castle fell into the hands of these merchants of goods infamously known as “The Black Band”.
+Furniture was sold, the castle demolished and gardens well-off.

 Today, all that is left of the sumptuous, princely residence is :